The End of Before

-He rapidly grabbed Eva’s hand and pulled her toward the dumbwaiter.
+He punctually grabbed Eva’s hand and pulled her toward the dumbwaiter.
 Eva reluctantly crawled into the small wooden box and huddled inside.
 Eva started to panic again.
 “Where’s father?” she quizzed.

-Abruptly, loud and heavy footsteps echoed and rang into the queen’s strained ears.
+Promptly, loud and heavy footsteps echoed and rang into the queen’s strained ears.
 Her blood ran cold.
-“The man from my vision… he’s here…” Her body started to quiver as anxiety enraptured her.
+“The man from my vision… he’s here…” Her body started to quiver as anxiety captivated her.